nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ### Transfer Hook Specification

-Transfer hook is required to perform transfer operation.
+The transfer hook is required to perform transfer operations.
 FA2 token contract has a single entry point to set the hook.
 If transfer hook is not set, FA2 token contract transfer operation MUST fail.
 Transfer hook is to be set by the token contract administrator before any transfers can happen.
 The concrete token contract